oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * (F) The client now possesses an access token to access the protected resource in Domain B.

 ## Authorization Server Discovery

 This specification does not define authorization server discovery.
 A client MAY maintain a static mapping or use other means to identify the authorization server.
 The `authorization_servers` property in {{I-D.ietf-oauth-resource-metadata}} MAY be used.

+## Sender Constrained Tokens

+The authorization server MAY issue sender constrained tokens.
+There are currently two options for sender constrained tokens: Mutually Authenticated TLS (mTLS) {{RFC8705}} and Demonstrating Proof of Possessions (DPoP) {{RFC9449}}.

+Additionally, there are two examples of identity and authorization chaining: resource server acting as the client and the authorization server acting as the client.
+Additional details of the examples are in [Examples](#examples).

 ## Token Exchange